Frequently Asked Questions

-Graduate students will receive communication from their academic department administrator informing them of the Andrew email account, password and student id number.
+Graduate students will receive communication from their academic department administrator informing them of the Andrew email account, password and student ID number.
 To start the process, you can set up your Andrew ID if you have not already.
-Note: Graduate students will need the Andrew ID in order to register for an orientation session through The Bridge.
 Instructions on how to create your Andrew ID.

 I'm filling out the U.S. Department of State Non-immigrant Visa Application DS-160.
 I need to provide the address and a person of contact inside the US.

 - A personal contact, or Your academic department, usually found on the letter of admission.

 What “course of study" should I write in the DS-160 Application?
 The actual major name or the one written on my I-20?